 Ridgeland: Consuming passions.

-The 20,000-square-foot Mississippi Crafts Center serves as an exhibition center, retail gallery and educational center for the Craftsmen’s Guild of Mississippi, the 400-member collective representing artisans from 19 different states.
+The 20,000-square-foot Bill Waller Craft Center serves as an exhibition center, retail gallery and educational center for the Craftsmen’s Guild of Mississippi, the 400-member collective representing artisans from 19 different states.
 The one-of-a-kind artworks for viewing and for sale, from pottery to baskets to textiles, make for a beautiful browsing experience.

 Gail Pittman began her pottery empire thirty years ago hand painting dinner plates at her kitchen table; today, celebrities from Oprah to Katie Couric to Faith Hill own Gail Pittman pottery, and visitors to the Everyday Gourmet will find a feast of colorful tableware and home décor items.
 You’ll also want to check out V.C.
 Originals and Studio Outlet of ceramic artist Vicki Carroll.